 This prerequisite can be completed in the first year of the program, but completion in the first semester is highly recommended: Four credits of a visual programming language or equivalent.
 Choose one.
+This prerequisite can also be waived by the Director of the MIS Graduate Programs if sufficient evidence of visual programming knowledge is demonstrated through work experience.

-- ICS 141 Programming with Objects (4 credits) - MIS 328 Applications Development I (4 credits)
+- ICS 141 Problem Solving with Programming (4 credits) - MIS 328 Applications Development I (4 credits)